-Due to recent worsening in local Covid incidence and following the recommendation of the Tuolumne County Health Department, the Museum is closed to the public until further notice, effective Friday, November 13, 2020.
+Due to recent worsening in state Covid incidence and by order of the State of California, all museums, including our Groveland Museum, are closed to the public until further notice.
 We're sorry for the closure and hope to re-open safely as soon as possible.

 On Jan.
 9, we posted a request for assistance in identifying a "mystery artifact" (pictured above), one of many items from the Reid family donated by Jo Hayden.

 Within just a few hours we had the answer.
 Mystery solved!
 Mike McEvoy and Calisbad Hobbes both identified the item as a "sailmaker's palm."
 It is used to repair sails when pushing a needle and thread through the thick material of a sail.
 It is analogous to a "thimble" that helps push a needle through ordinary fabric.
 The sailor's thumb goes through the hole in the leather while the metal piece rests against the palm.
 The metal piece is able to apply needed force against the needle.
 The leather straps help hold the item in the hand.

 Many thanks to our sailing experts, Mike and Calisbad!